alecamaracm/AlecaFrame-Docs/docs/get-started/connecting.md

 ## AlecaFrame ToS and EULA compliance

 AlecaFrame uses Overwolf to access your Warframe inventory data in a way that is compliant with Warframe's ToS and EULA.
-Overwolf has been explicitly whitelisted to do so in DE's [Thrid Party Policy article](https://support.warframe.com/hc/en-us/articles/360030014351-Third-Party-Software-and-You).
+Check out [this](https://docs.alecaframe.com/faq#g1-is-alecaframe-safe-to-use) question in the FAQ for more information.